 DB Group offers a wide variety of investment, financial and related products and services to private individuals, corporate entities and institutional clients around the world.
 Deutsche Bank core Bank comprises its four core operating divisions, namely the Corporate Bank (CB), the Investment Bank (IB), the Private Bank (PB), and Asset Management (AM).
+Aside from that, a Capital Release Unit (CRU) was created to wind down or dispose non-strategic positions, low yielding assets, or businesses that no longer fit into the new strategy.
 Moreover, the bank has Infrastructure functions, which perform control and service functions and, in particular, tasks relating to Group-wide, divisional resource-planning, steering and control, as well as tasks relating to risk, liquidity and capital management which form part of the Corporate & Other segment.
 CB combines Deutsche Bank's Corporate Finance and Global Transaction Banking Businesses with the latter providing cash management, trade finance and securities services, delivering the full range of commercial banking products and services for both corporates and institutions worldwide.
 IB is focusing on Origination & Advisory as well as Fixed Income & Currencies.
 PB corporate division combines the bank's expertise in private banking and Wealth Management in one corporate division.
 AM offers individuals and institutions traditional and alternative investments across all major asset classes.